devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/tests/README.md

 Always make sure you have the latest tests.

-Also, it does not hurt to update the packages in the Python virtual environment:
+Also, it does not hurt to update the packages in the Python virtual environment once in a while:
 ```
 python3 -m pip install --upgrade -r requirements.txt
 ```